 Your Firewarm Stove is fitted with a rotary style grate, which is operated from the front of the stove via a riddle rod.
-Use the "Hook" end of tool to operate the riddling system.
 This rotary grate is located in the centre of a cast iron flat bed with suitable air slots that assist the burning of most fuels.
 It is important to use the rotary grate to de-ash regularly, to ensure that the primary airflow is not impeded, as a build-up of ash can damage the cast iron bed.